jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Double check you are cancelling the item for the correct cruise

 # Browse RoyalCaribbean Prices
 This will browse any Royal Caribbean or Celebrity sailing and display current public prices for **every** excursion/drink package/dinning package sold on a cruise.
 If you book the cruise, the price could be lower than shown due to C&A or casino specials.
 It will provide a link to the Royal Caribbean or Celebrity website which has the product prices for that cruise (be sure to be logged out of the website or link will not work).
-This does not require a configuration file or a Royal Caribbean/Celebrity account.
+It will also print any scheduled activities for the cruise, such as trivia and gameshows.
+This program does **not** require a configuration file nor a Royal Caribbean/Celebrity account.
 Inspired by and similar functionality to `https://cruisespotlight.com/royal-caribbean-cruise-planner-price-lookup/` website.

 Windows download [BrowseRoyalCaribbeanPrice.exe](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice.exe)